Most Energetic Dog Breeds

 The other aspect all of these dog breeds have in common is their intelligence.
 This matched with their athleticism can lead to massive problems if you do not flex their brain and brawn.
 Ensuring a good on-leash walk before your head off to work or even a 15-20 training session, alongside some ‘jobs’ to do when you are away can help keep the boredom at bay!
 A bored, unexercised athletic dog, who is not socialised will spell disaster.

 Many of these breeds make great jogging companions and simply adore the great outdoors and exploring new adventures alongside their two-legged friends.
-For this reason, socialisation from a young age is also very important.
-So, consider as many sights sounds and experiences as possible.
+For this reason, socialization from a young age is also very important.
+So, consider as many sights sounds, and experiences as possible.
 This will allow you to entertain and exercise your pet with ease.

 All of these breeds also excel in dog sports such as agility and flyball.
 Find a local club near you for some wonderful entertaining fun alongside your energetic breed.